- -( dyne // software :: culture :: events :: tazebao :: discussion \\ freaknet )- -

 I place my bet this machine is going to break through the market in the coming year.

-It comes off the shelf equipped with free software: a user friendly installation of Xandros (Debian based) well configured for a newbie or anyone used to work on M$ wind-blows.
+It comes off the shelf equipped with GNU/Linux: a user friendly installation of Xandros (Debian based) configured for a newbie or anyone used to work on M$ wind-blows.

 Issues with hacking the EEEPC